See if We Have Top-Rated

 - Inconvenience In his article for The Family Handyman, Satterwhite is quick to point out that installing a basement egress window is a major project anyway you cut it.
 Be prepared to put up with the inconveniences that are unavoidable with a project of this scale.

-Costs of these installations can vary depending on a number of factors, including your choice of windows, the number of windows you install, and your window well design.
+can vary depending on a number of factors, including your choice of windows, the number of windows you install, and your window well design.
 Above-grade egress windows shouldn't cost more than any other window installation, in the $500 to $1,000 range for energy-efficient, multiple-paned windows according to Bill Barr of All Star Windows and Siding in Loveland, Colorado.
 For basement egress windows, however, you should expect to pay more.
 The installation of a single, no-frills basement egress window usually runs in the $2,000 to $3,000 range, according to Popular Mechanics

 , while more elaborate window well designs and top-of-the-line windows can raise the price to as much as double those figures.
 It's not cheap, but considering the peace of mind an egress window provides, it's safe to say that installing one of these windows is money well-spent for any homeowner.